Old Brick Store – PRICE REDUCED!

-Built c.1835, known as the oldest brick store in Warrenton.
-Located on prominent corner in downtown Warrenton, a Main Street town listed in the National Register offering Redevelopment Incentive Grant, Revolving Loan Program and tax credits!
+Built c.1835, known as the oldest brick store in Warrenton, and located on a prominent downtown corner lot in this Main Street town.
+Contributing National Register property with Redevelopment Incentive Grant, Revolving Loan Program and tax credits available!

 For over well 100 years this stately edifice has been known in Warrenton as the “Old Brick Store” earning the name as the lone survivor of several fires that ravaged the commercial district in the 19th and early 20th century.
 Situated on a prominent corner overlooking the courthouse, the sizable two-story building was built in the 1830s for merchant Robert Hyman of Edgecombe County by an area builder named Osborne.
 The Old Brick Store is a handsome transitional example of the Federal and Greek Revival styles with features from later eras such as large display windows and a fashionable metal storefront.

 Architectural and Historical Information

 The Old Brick Store is laid in Flemish bond brick with a side-gabled, stepped parapet roof accented by a plastered lunette.
 The front façade is divided into two sections.
 The end closest to the courthouse has segmental-arched, six-over-six wood sash windows in the second story, and a recessed entry between large plate glass windows with decorative paneling below.
 The south end windows have nine-over-one sash with flat arches on the second story and a large plate glass display window with a double leaf door providing exterior stair access below.
 A one-story rear addition provides additional space and access to the back of the building.